-The 20 largest of these loans outstanding as at December 31, 2020 amount to a balance of K€17,280.
+The 20 largest of these loans outstanding as at December 31, 2021 amount to a balance of K€12,852.
 They have been agreed in 2020 and in the years before to finance various investments in machinery, printers, equipment, and software tools.
 The vast majority of the loans have a reimbursement period over seven years, and are at fixed interest rates with weighted average below 1%.

-K€10,624 Lease liabilities included lease with related party
+K€8,621 Lease liabilities included lease with related party

 The Group has several lease obligations mainly with financial institutions and related to the financing of buildings and various other items of plant and equipment such as 3D printers.
-As at December 31, 2020 the balance of these lease agreements amounts to K€10,624, and are mostly at fixed interest rates with weighted average below 2%.
-The subsidiary Engimplan rents the office and production building from a related party for an initial term of 10 years, with an extension option for an additional 10 years (assessed not to be reasonably certain to be exercised).
-The lease has been accounted for under IFRS 16 resulting in a lease liability at December 31, 2020 of K€414.
+As at December 31, 2021 the balance of these lease agreements amounts to $K \in 8,621$ , and are mostly at fixed interest rates with weighted average below 2%.

-The total cash outflow from the lease liabilities amounts to K€3,640 in 2020, K€5,283 in 2019 and K€3,102 in 2018.
+The total cash outflow from the lease liabilities amounts to K€3,775 in 2021, K€3,640 in 2020 and K€5,283 in 2019.

-K€2.000 institutional loan
+K€2,000 institutional loan

-This loan was contracted with a governmental institution in Germany to finance the production operations of Materialise Germany for a maximum amount of $K \in 2,000$.
+This loan was contracted with a governmental institution in Germany to finance the production operations of Materialise Germany for a maximum amount of $K \in 2,000$ .
 The loan is repayable over a four year period, starting as of September 2017 with a fixed interest rate of 0.25% payable per quarter.
-As at December 31, 2020 $K \in 2,000$ has been drawn with an outstanding balance of $K \in 353$.
+As at December 31, 2021 no balance remains outstanding under this loan.